How to Use the SAT Bluebook App: Guide to Mock Tests and Device Setup

 • Retrieve their SAT admission ticket

-• Use tools like Desmos calculator, timer, highlighting, and answer elimination
+• Use tools like the Desmos calculator, timer, highlighting, and answer elimination

 • Navigate an adaptive, module-based exam

-Unlike traditional SAT booklets, Bluebook centralizes everything: the test, the timer, the calculator, even your admission ticket.
-That’s why learning how to navigate it early is essential—you won’t just practice on it, you’ll test on it.
+Unlike traditional SAT paper booklets, Bluebook centralizes everything: the test, the timer, the calculator, and even your admission ticket.
+That’s why learning how to navigate it early is essential — you won’t just practice on it, you’ll test on it.

 Why Did the SAT Go Digital?

-• Enable adaptive testing based on student performance
+• Enabling adaptive testing based on student performance

-• Improve access and flexibility, especially for international students
+• Improving access and flexibility, especially for international students

 What Makes Bluebook Unique?

-• 📱 Device-based: Bring your own laptop or school-issued device
+• Device-based: Bring your own laptop, tablet, or school-issued device

 What Students Are Saying